Updated for Warlords of Draenor 6.2

-- Arcane Blast – Damage increased by 22% per charge and mana cost by 125% per charge.
+- Arcane Blast – Damage increased by 50% per charge and mana cost by 100% per charge and it generates a charge.

-- Arcane Missiles – Damage increased by 22% per charge.
+- Arcane Missiles – Damage increased by 50% per charge and it generates a charge.

-- Arcane Barrage – Damage increased by 22% per charge and strikes an additional target for 50% damage.
+- Arcane Barrage comsumes all charges – Damage increased by 50% per charge and strikes an additional target, per charge, for 50% damage.

 - Arcane Missiles should be cast whenever it procs as essentially a mana-free Arcane Blast which is important given that our strategy revolves around maintaining as close to a full mana pool as possible at all times.

-- Arcane Barrage should be used to dump Arcane Charges when you’ve built a stack of between 4 and 6 charges.
+- Arcane Barrage should be used to dump Arcane Charges when you’ve built a stack of 4 charges.

 Multiple Target Rotation/AoE:

-- Living Bomb is ideal for facing small groups of 2-4 enemies in which case you should aim to refresh the effect just before or after the final tick to have it both explode and still maintain the effect.
+- Nether Tempest is ideal for facing small groups of 2-4 enemies in which case you should aim to refresh the effect with around 3 seconds remaining.

 - Cast Arcane Barrage when your Arcane Charge stack is equal to one less than the total number of enemies as each charge causes Arcane Barrage to hit one additional target for 50% of normal damage.